0wlexe/0wlexe/README.md

 ### Hello, World! 😉
 I'm Bea - a Cybersecurity Engineer.

-Some intersting facts about me:
+Here's some intersting facts about me:
-- I am graduated in Cybersecurity and Post-graduated in Computer Forensics
+- Graduated in Cybersecurity and Post-graduated in Computer Forensics
 - I’m really passionate about Cyber Threats, and Malware Analysis
 - I really like birds!!
 - Sometimes I write articles related to threat analysis which can be accessed on: